-A. Qualifications of an Officer104
+A. Qualifications of an Officer 108

 An officer must be fit and proper for the position he is being appointed to.
-In determining whether a person is fit and proper for a particular position, the following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence.
+In determining whether a person is fit and proper for a particular position, the following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence and concurrent positions in the BSFI and interlocking positions in other entities that may pose conflict of interest.